 - Geoengineering (also known as climate engineering) represents “large-scale, deliberate interventions in the Earth’s natural systems” of oceans, soils and atmosphere in order to reduce the effects of climate change.
 Examples include carbon capture, shift rainfall patterns, create artificial sunshine, or alter biospheres.
 Unfortunately geoengineering does little to nothing to help with the root cause of climate change and may have many unforeseen impacts.

 - Biotechnology harnesses cellular and biomolecular processes to develop new technologies and products for a range of uses, including developing new pharmaceuticals and materials, more efficient industrial manufacturing processes, and cleaner, more efficient energy sources.
 For example, our ability to edit the building blocks of life has recently been massively expanded by low-cost gene sequencing and techniques such as CRISPR.
-Similarly, Spiral Genetics has developed the world’s most powerful software to compare large populations of whole human genomes (large scale data mining), which ultimately will power novel discoveries that lead to new diagnostics and drug discovery.

 What are the potential negative impacts?

 Every period of upheaval has winners and losers and almost nothing is bigger than an industrial revolution.
 Given the speed and complexity of the technologies involved in the fourth industrial revolution mean that every sector, industry, company and individual in the world will be impacted, either positively or negatively or both.

 Given that we are only at the beginning of the revolution it is difficult to know the exact impacts, there are three main areas of concern: